a-lud/a-lud.github.io/_posts/2022-06-02-Comparing-chromosomal-sequences.md

 close organism onto your genome of interest.
 However, there are a few caveats to its use:

 - The organism that you lift from needs to be evolutionarily close, otherwise you'll have few genes lift-over.
-- The gene models produced on your genoem will be accurate, but are not to be taken as gospel.
+- The gene models produced on your genome will be accurate, but are not to be taken as gospel.
 - Ensure your genome is of sufficient completeness.
 Fragmented genomes will have fewer genes lift over due to missing genetic content.
 - The output annotation will only have genes found in the reference file!
 Novel genes will not be annotated.